 Soft Credits can be distributed automatically in NeonCRM by creating Soft Credit Distribution Rules on accounts.
 These rules will distribute a soft credit to another account every time the constituent in question makes a donation or registers for a membership or an event.

 To create a distribution rule, navigate to the account of the constituent who will be making the contribution.
-Under the Soft Credit Distribution Rule section, click on New Soft Credit Item.
+Navigate to the Soft Credits section, click Distributed, and then + Distribution Rule.

 Select the type of transaction that you want to be automatically soft credited.
 There are three Soft Credit Types: Donation, Event Registration, and Membership Registration.